-- Rubberized Pavement
+- Rubberized Pavement (TRP) Grant Program

 The Rubberized Pavement Grant Program, formerly called the Rubberized Asphalt Concrete Grant Program, provides assistance to local governments to fund rubberized asphalt concrete (RAC) projects including hot mix and chip seal.
-The due date for the fiscal year 2014/15 application is November 13, 2014.

 - Tire-Derived Aggregate (TDA) Grants

 This grant program provides assistance to local governments utilizing tire-derived aggregate as an alternative to conventional lightweight aggregates in civil engineering projects.